danielringch/homebattery/docs/handbook/installation.rst

 * turn off the Raspberry Pico W / baseboard

 .. note::
-   Additional files (e.g. TLS certificates for MQTT) and also be uploaded or removed via the web interface.
+   Additional files (e.g. TLS certificates for MQTT) can also be uploaded or removed via the web interface.

 .. warning::
    Files can not be downloaded, so keep copies of the files you have uploaded.

 .. warning::
-   If macOS is used, the list of files may not refresh automatically.
+   If Safari is used, the list of files may not refresh automatically.
 Please reload the page manually a couple seconds after deleting/ uploading a file.